 I always like finding records like this to round out what seems like an insane amount of black and death each year.
 It is also interesting to find records which can be showcased to highlight heavy metal’s diversity each year.
 Kalmah is for many people, even if they are not inclined to enjoy melodic death.
 Despite the off beat lyrical themes, come for amazing guitars, good structure, and an experience which will make a visceral mark.

-Heavy Metal, Hollywood Metal, KALMAH, Kaptain Carbon, Palo
+Tags: Heavy Metal, Hollywood Metal, KALMAH, Kaptain Carbon, Palo